fleek-network/fleek-network-docs/docs/node/install.md

 ```

 :::tip
-You need to have version 1.75.0 or higher installed, use the following command to update rust:
+To build Fleek Network Lightning CLI, version >= 1.75.0 is required.
+Get the latest version by running the command:

 ```sh
 cargo update